MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 ## About GPU partitioning

 Many machine learning or other compute workloads, such as Azure Virtual Desktop on Azure Stack HCI (preview) may not need a dedicated GPU.
-For such workloads, you can use the GPU partitioning feature that allows you to share a physical GPU with multiple VMs.
-With GPU partitioning, each VM gets a dedicated fraction of the GPU instead of the entire GPU.
-GPU partitioning can help increase GPU utilization without significantly affecting the performance benefits of a GPU.
-It can also help lower the total cost of ownership (TCO) for your GPU devices.
+For such workloads, you can use the GPU partitioning feature that allows you to share a physical GPU device with multiple VMs.
+With GPU partitioning or GPU virtualization, each VM gets a dedicated fraction of the GPU instead of the entire GPU.

 The GPU partitioning feature uses the [Single Root IO Virtualization (SR-IOV) interface](/windows-hardware/drivers/network/overview-of-single-root-i-o-virtualization--sr-iov-), which provides a hardware-backed security boundary with predictable performance for each VM.
 Each VM can access only the GPU resources dedicated to them and the secure hardware partitioning prevents unauthorized access by other VMs.

+Sharing a GPU with multiple VMs can help increase GPU utilization without significantly affecting the performance benefits of a GPU.
+This can in turn help lower the total cost of ownership (TCO) for your GPU devices.

 > [!NOTE]
 > Currently, we support only Nvidia A16 and A2 GPUs on the Azure Stack HCI solutions.
 We recommend that you work with your Original Equipment Manufacturer (OEM) partners to plan, order, and set up the systems for your desired workloads with the appropriate configurations.